-Angus A. Bruneau, Darryl D. Fry, Linda L. Inkpen, and Roy P. Rideout, all of whom are independent and unrelated directors, constituted the Governance and Human Resources Committee of the Corporation ("Committee") during 2002.
+Angus A. Bruneau, Darryl D. Fry, Linda L. Inkpen, and Roy P. Rideout, all of whom are independent and unrelated directors, constituted the Governance and Human Resources Committee of the Corporation ("Committee") during 2003.
 The Committee is charged with the responsibility to review, recommend and administer the compensation policies in respect of the Corporation's Named Executive Officers.
-The Committee's recommendations as to base salary and annual bonus levels are submitted to the Board for approval.
-The Committee held three meetings during 2002.
+The Committee's recommendations as to base salaries and annual bonus levels are submitted to the Board for approval.
+The Committee held four meetings during 2003.